How to Grill Peppers in Two Easy Ways

 In green form, the peppers are unripe and not as sweet as the riper and darker-colored fruits.
 Green peppers are borderline-bitter.

-So, now you know what sweet peppers are, what do you need if you want to grill some for your next BBQ?
+So, now that you know what sweet peppers are, what do you need to grill some for your next BBQ?

 II.
 What Do You Need for Great Grilled Peppers?